replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/tcpConnect.md

 ---
 title: TCP Connect
-description: Collect and analyze information about the ability to connect to the the specified TCP address
+description: Collect and analyze information about the ability to connect to the specified TCP address.
 ---

 ## TCP Connect Collector

-The `tcpConnect` collector can collect information about the ability to connect to the the specified TCP address
+To collect information about the ability to connect to a specified TCP address, you can use the `tcpConnect` collector.

 ### Parameters

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `tcpConnect` collector accepts the following parameters:

 #### `address` (Required)
-The address to check the connection to
+The address to check the connection to.

 #### `timeout` (Optional)
-Specifies the total timeout
+Specifies the total timeout.

 ### Example Collector Definition